Shanshuimei/obsidian-generate-timeline/README.md

    <p></p>

    https://github.com/user-attachments/assets/10b64bef-4a07-4e2e-bded-152dc82ab241

+2. **Generate Timeline Based on Metadata**:
+   - Input metadata attributes and its value, the plugin will scan all files with matching metadata to generate a timeline based on time attributes.
+   - Supports both timeline view and Markdown file formats.
+   <p></p>

 3. **Generate Timeline Based on Tags**:
    - Select a tag, and the plugin will scan all content with that tag (including subtags) to generate a timeline based on the time attributes.
    - Supports both timeline view and Markdown file formats.